 Authors and writers generally follow the “introduction, body, and conclusion” format because there is a flow to the content being written.
 The introduction is how to present the content in a piece of writing concisely and gives writers a general outline.
 The same idea goes with a media pitch.
 By writing the subject line first, it not only gets the purpose of the pitch out of the way, but it also gives a company an idea and format of what they want to pitch to look like.
 A key thing to remember is that an email with a blank subject line will more often than not go unread or get lost in the sea of emails in a media outlet’s inbox.

 A subject line is meant to summarize the entire message of the email pitch.
 Because there is generally a limited amount of space in a subject line, it should ideally be limited to six to eight words and present information to let the media outlet know exactly what to expect.
 If it seems complicated, try writing the subject line and then eliminate any comments that do not add value.

 Sometimes, it can be more effective and more comfortable to hire professionals to create an email pitch and subject line when trying to get the word out there to media professionals.
-By hiring PR professionals, like Pressfarm, their purpose to help startups and companies create content that will help achieve the media outreach they deserve.
+The purpose of PR professionals like Pressfarm is to help startups and companies create content that will help achieve the media outreach they deserve.
 They help generate email pitches, press releases, and press kits with the company’s information.
-Still, they will also help them find the right media outlets to pitch through their extensive database and help achieve online visibility.
+Pressfarm can will also help you find the right media outlets to pitch through their extensive database and help achieve online visibility.